OCA/account-invoicing/account_invoice_discount_display_amount/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to show the total discount amount applied to an invoice, both in the backend and the invoice PDF repot.
+This module allows to show the total discount amount applied to an invoice, both in the backend and the invoice PDF report.

 **Table of contents**